 Our insurance subsidiaries market their products primarily in the Mid-Atlantic, Midwestern, New England, Southern and Southwestern regions through approximately 2,300 independent insurance agencies.
-At December 31, 2021, the Donegal Insurance Group actively wrote business in 24 states (Alabama, Colorado, Delaware, Georgia, Illinois, Indiana, Iowa, Maine, Maryland, Michigan, Nebraska, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, and Wisconsin).
+At December 31, 2022, the Donegal Insurance Group actively wrote business in 24 states (Alabama, Colorado, Delaware, Georgia, Illinois, Indiana, Iowa, Maine, Maryland, Michigan, Nebraska, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, and Wisconsin).
 Beginning with policies effective in 2021, Donegal Mutual includes the business it writes directly and assumes from the Mountain States insurance subsidiaries in four Southwestern states (Colorado, New Mexico, Texas and Utah) in the pooling agreement between Donegal Mutual and Atlantic States.
 This business had no impact on our results of operations prior to 2021.
 We believe the relationships of our insurance subsidiaries with their independent agents are valuable in identifying, obtaining and retaining profitable business.
 Our insurance subsidiaries maintain a stringent agency selection procedure that emphasizes appointing agencies with proven marketing strategies for the development of profitable business, and our insurance subsidiaries only appoint agencies with a strong underwriting history and potential growth capabilities.
-Our insurance subsidiaries also regularly evaluate the independent agencies that represent them based on their profitability and performance in relation to the objectives of our insurance subsidiaries of business our insurance subsidiaries write.
+Our insurance subsidiaries also regularly evaluate the independent agencies that represent them based on their profitability and performance in relation to the objectives of our insurance subsidiaries seek to be among the top three insurers within each of their agencies for the lines of business our insurance subsidiaries write.

-The following table sets forth the percentage of direct premiums our insurance subsidiaries write, including 80% of the direct premiums Donegal Mutual and Atlantic States include in the underwriting pool, in each of the states where they conducted a significant portion of their business in 2021:
+The following table sets forth the percentage of direct premiums our insurance subsidiaries write, including 80% of the direct premiums Donegal Mutual and Atlantic States include in the underwriting pool, in each of the states where they conducted a significant portion of their business in 2022:

-Pennsylvania 33.7 %
+Pennsylvania 35.1 %

-Michigan 15.4
+Michigan 15.8

-Maryland 8.9
+Maryland 8.6

-Delaware 6.6
+Delaware 6.4

-Virginia 6.1
+Virginia 5.9

-Georgia 5.6
+Georgia 4.6

-Wisconsin 3.9
+Wisconsin 3.5

-Ohio 3.3
+Ohio 3.5

-Indiana 2.3
+Indiana 2.6

-Iowa 2.3
+North Carolina 2.3

-North Carolina 1.9
+Iowa 1.8

-Tennessee 1.8
+Tennessee 1.7

 Other 8.2

 Total 100.0 %

 Our insurance subsidiaries employ a number of policies and procedures that we believe enable them to attract, retain and motivate their independent agents.
 We believe that the consistency of the product offerings of our insurance subsidiaries enables our insurance subsidiaries to compete effectively for independent agents with other insurers whose product offerings may fluctuate based upon industry conditions.
+Our multi-year systems modernization project is further enhancing the ability of our insurance subsidiaries to conduct business with their independent agents and to develop and implement new products.
 Our insurance subsidiaries have a competitive compensation program for their independent agents that includes base commissions, growth incentive plans and a profit-sharing plan, consistent with applicable state laws and regulations, under which the independent agents may earn additional commissions based upon the volume of premiums produced and the profitability of the business our insurance subsidiaries receive from that agency.
 We have an agency stock purchase plan that allows our independent agents to purchase our Class A common stock at a discount to market prices to further align the interests of our independent agents with the interests of our stockholders.